top of page

 I even thought that repression was a good thing, as it allowed you to be more rational.

-Ultimately, repression broke my mental health, and in National Service, I was once again suicidal, both because of the nature of the menial tasks, and because of my silence.
+Ultimately, repression broke my mental health I was once again suicidal.
+Both because of the nature of the menial tasks I had to do, and because of my silence.
 People cared only because they had no desire for taking responsibility.
 Nor helping with empathy, too.
 Pathetic.

-In order to prevent my ultimate collapse, I decided to fail at the service.
+In order to prevent my ultimate collapse, I decided to fail my service.
 Hence why I retired prematurely.

 Why would I want or need these consenquences?